Backlinks are the nitrous of every successful SEO campaign.

 Standalone links look like paid backlinks and you know how Google feels about those.

-Vendors that sell these backlinks are also selling them to other websites.
+Vendors that sell these high authority backlinks are also selling them to other websites.
 Most of these website will be irrelevant to yours.
 That's because these vendors rarely turn down money.

 As a reminder:

 You don’t want your link to live with irrelevant or “bad neighborhood” links.

 One more important note about sidebar/footer backlinks:

 These links are almost always site-wide links.

 This can destroy your site if you are using a keyword-rich anchor text.

 I know web designers, marketing companies, and web hosting companies love footer backlinks.